 Ernest Hemingway prized sleep for good reason.
 Not one to dwell on rest and recuperation, the novelist saw snoozing as a form of damage limitation.
 “I love sleep,” he once said.
 “My life has the tendency to fall apart when I’m awake.”
 The author’s observation may be truer than he imagined.

-It's my 38th birthday on March 12th, and I am given it to Charity:Water.
+I’m Donating My Birthday to Charity: Water.
+And 1 Way You Can Help It's my 38th birthday on March 12th, and I am given it to Charity:Water.
 100% of the money raised will go directly to water projects around the world.
 You can support this goal by sharing my charity:water page on social media.
 Thank you.